grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/SeaDix-lesser/README.md

 You might find a lot of messy code, partly because this is really just for me to learn and also because I tried optimizing some parts and had to revert on numerous occasions.

+# NOTICE

+If you are conducting benchmarks, you should make use of `stable-benchmarks.ts` this is because I notived a huge amount of variation in runs.

 ## What This Is

 SeaDix is a prefix tree (trie) data structure implementation that I built to experiment with: